mdranger/chain3j/docs/source/ens.rst

    YourSmartContract contract = YourSmartContract.load(
            "0x<address>|<ensName>", chain3j, credentials, GAS_PRICE, GAS_LIMIT);

-Also, when performing Ether transfers, such as using the command line tools:
+Also, when performing Mc transfers, such as using the command line tools:

 .. code-block:: bash